AUC in GSM, for 2G, 3G, and LTE authentication.

 Each mobile device needs a SIM card for voice, data, and SMS services.
-It authenticates with the mobile operator of the sim provider, to activate voice, SMS, or data services.
+It authenticates with the mobile operator of the sim provider to activate voice, SMS, or data services.
 For authentication, a mobile operator needs a node name AUC.
-As the telecom networks are dedicated to the mobile operators, so looks like all communication is secure?
+As the telecom networks are dedicated to mobile operators, so looks like all communication is secure.
 No need for any authentication and ciphering mechanism.

-But not always, we need AuC, to avoid the intrusion on the air interface.
-To make the air interface secure, all communication should be cipher between the device and the GSM tower.
+But not always.
+We need AuC to avoid intrusion on the air interface.
+To secure the air interface, all communication should be cipher between the device and the GSM tower.

-Auc is the network node in the GSM network that is hosted by the operator in the HPLM for sim card authentication.
-As the mobile switches on, the attache procedure starts between UE and the gsm network.
-During attache SGSN/MSC does all messaging with the AUC for authentication.
-If authentication fails no service to sim activates.
+Auc is the network node in the GSM network that the operator hosts in the HPLM for sim card authentication.
+The attach procedure starts between UE and the gsm network as the mobile switches on.
+SGSN/MSC does all messaging with the AUC for authentication during attachment.
+If authentication fails, no service to the sim activates.
 On successful, sim registration starts, and services become active eventually if the subscriber is allowed to roam.

 Sim Authentication Data In AuC :